mattijsf/simple-ts-rpc/README.md

 ## Usage

-To use this library, you need to define an API interface and a server class implementing the API.
+To use this library, you need to define an API interface and supply the API implementation to the server.
+You'll also need to provide a `Channel` implementation which depends on your use case.

+See [simple-ts-rpc.test.ts](src/__tests__/simple-ts-rpc.test.ts) for example usage.

 ```typescript
 interface MyAPI {